Kong/docs.konghq.com/app/enterprise/2.2.x/deployment/installation/kong-on-kubernetes.md

 ---
-title: Installing Kong Enterprise on Kubernetes
+title: Installing Kong Gateway (Enterprise) on Kubernetes
 ---

 ## Introduction

-Kong Enterprise on Kubernetes supports all Kong Enterprise plugins and features.
+{{site.ee_product_name}} on Kubernetes supports all enterprise plugins and features.

 This installation topic walks you through a database-backed deployment on Kubernetes.
 For a basic DB-less deployment with the Kong Ingress Controller, see